Twins vs. Rangers Player Props Betting Odds

 |0

-- Garcia brings a two-game streak with at least one hit into this contest.
-During his last five outings he is batting .136 with a home run and two RBI.
+- Seager has picked up at least one hit in two games in a row.
+In his last five games he is hitting .316 with two home runs, five walks and four RBI.

 |Opponent